Skip to content

 Lite Fullnode

 However, running a Fullnode requires high memory, terabytes of storage, and significant CPU resources, making it impractical for everyone.
 To allow more people to participate in the TRON ecosystem, TRON offers a more flexible solution.
-This solution makes a clever trade-off: it forgoes the local storage of complete historical data in exchange for a significant optimization in hardware resources, enabling the node to run smoothly on lower-spec devices.
+This solution offers a strategic trade-off: it forgoes the local storage of complete historical data in exchange for a significant optimization in hardware resources, enabling the node to run smoothly on lower-spec devices.
 In TRON's technical ecosystem, this type of node, designed for efficiency and accessibility, is what we call a Lite Fullnode.

 What is a Lite Fullnode